Being a parent is hard enough. And trying to hold down a job while you're juggling the demands of family life is always going to be a challenge.

 Trying to combine it with your actual job is bound to be a big ask, whichever number child you're on and however old they are.

-In our case, we somehow managed to maintain a (mostly) happy family life and we kept hold of our jobs.
-Still, it always felt like we were making sacrifices – on both sides.
+In our case, we somehow managed to maintain a (mostly) happy family life, and we kept hold of our jobs.

 Working Parent Power